gummyworm/monster/docs/linker.md

 #### LOCAL SYMBOLS
 Local symbols are the ones referenced in the relocation table(s) for the object file.
-The name "local" is somewhat misleading because imported (global) symbols will reside in here as well.
-These are identifiable by the "section" value: `SEC_UNDEF`.
+The name "local" is somewhat of a misnomer because imported (global) symbols will also reside in this table (in addition to IMPORT or GLOBALS).
+In this table, these are identifiable by the "section" value: `SEC_UNDEF`.

-The local symbol table begins with a metadata table followed by the symbols themselves.
+The local symbol table is quite compact: it contains only the object-local section ID and the offset of the symbol from that section.

 | size | field   | description
 |------|---------|--------------------------------------------------------------
 |   1  | section | ID (index in SECTIONS block)
 |   2  | address | (absolute or offset from section within its object file)

-"section ID" is set to the ID of the SECTION that corresponds to the latest `.SEG` directive.
-The value $ff means `ABSOLUTE`.
-Symbols with this section are constants- their address is not relative to any section.
+If "section" is $ff, the symbol is considered "absolute".
+Symbols with this section id are constants; their address is not relative to any section.

-"address" contains the offset from that section (or the value if section is `ABSOLUTE`)

 #### IMPORTS
 The "IMPORTS" block of symbols contains the names of all symbols imported by the objet file and their index in the "LOCALS" table.

 Since these are external, we don't know what their index will be when we generate the object code.
 Instead they're identified by name.

-Resolving these names to their section/offset occurs by reading the EXPORTS block for all object files, which is done in the linker's _first_ pass.
+Resolving these names to their section/offset occurs by reading the EXPORTS block for all object files, which is done in the linker's first pass.

-The linker will then map the resolved section/address to the corresponding index for the symbol in the "LOCALS" block.
+Then the linker maps the resolved section/address to the corresponding index for the symbol in the "LOCALS" block.
 This map index is stored in this table as well.
-This mapping happens in the linker's _second_ pass.
+Mapping occurs in the linker's second pass.

 | size  |  field   |  description
 |-------|----------|----------------------------------------------